What Is Naltrexone?

 Dispose of unused naltrexone safely.
 Talk to your physician for guidance, or for more information on the safe disposal of unused medications, visit FDA's disposal of unused medicines or DEA's drug disposal webpages.

 Tip 63: Medications for Opioid Use Disorder (2021)

 This Treatment Improvement Protocol reviews the use of the three FDA-approved medications used to treat OUD.

 Clinical Use of Extended-Release Injectable Naltrexone in the Treatment of OUD (2014)

-This brief guide explains how to use extended-release injectable naltrexone as part of MAT for Opioid Use Disorder.
+This brief guide explains how to use extended-release injectable naltrexone as part of Medications for Opioid Use Disorder (MOUD).

 - If you, or someone you know, need help to stop using substances – whether the problem is methamphetamine, alcohol or another drug – call SAMHSA’s National Helpline at 1-800-662-HELP (4357) or TTY: 1-800-487-4889

 - FindTreatment.gov – this locator provides information on state-licensed providers who specialize in treating substance use disorders and mental illness.